Please visit this page frequently as we add resource information with active web links that may prove useful to our community.

 “Due to public health concerns surrounding the COVID-19 outbreak, Care and Share Food Bank will be temporarily suspending all of its in-person SNAP (food stamp) outreach in El Paso and Pueblo Counties until further notice beginning March 16, 2020.”

-Questions about SNAP or if would like to apply over the phone, please contact: Jo Stinchcomb at 719-413-4805, OR Kelly Whitcombe at 719-434-5723.
-You can also email Jo@careandshare.org or Kelly@careandshare.org if you are unable to reach them by phone.
+Questions can be directed to If you have questions about SNAP or would like to apply over the phone, please contact Jo Stinchcomb at 719-413-4805 or Jo@careandshare.org.

 Colorado Department of Labor and Employment